zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/README.md

 # Uncomment the line below for publications which should only appear on a personal webpage
 # personal: y

+# Papers are ordered by year.
+However, in years with many papers, we want some ordering at a lower level.
+You can do
+# that by specifying an order for the papers of that year.
+For example, 2019-11 will put papers with values lower than
+# 2019-11 belwo that paper.
+Notice that sorting is lexicographic.
+order: 2019-11

 # Auto-generates titles and alt-descriptors
 shortname: Pathfinder
 # Add a 2:1 aspect ratio (e.g., width: 400px, height: 200px) to the folder /assets/images/publications/